Central American Mint: History

 In May 1891 the Legislative Assembly of El Salvador authorized the granting of an exclusive concession to a private citizen, in association with a French institution, for establishing a mint that would produce coins bearing the Salvadoran insignia.
 The concession was awarded to Enrique Arbizú and his associate Sebastion Barris y Serra, who were doing business as the "General Coin Syndicate of Paris", chartered to set up a coin minting facility in the Salvadoran capital city of San Salvador.

 The mint was formally inaugurated on August 28, 1892; Salvadoran President Carlos Basilio Ezeta y León shared his sentiments in his speech during the inauguration ceremony:

 "I solemnly declare open the Salvadoran Mint.
 This very important undertaking, which may seem to increase the fears brought about by the economic crisis, will actually serve the purpose of averting it if our delegated citizens are able to come up with positive solutions to our problems.
 Having our own coinage is a long-standing need and we now are about to have it.
 Foreign coins will now be accepted as merchandise in our domestic markets, with their prices fixed by demand.
 I congratulate the enterprise and its distinguished manager for the expedience in setting up the facility, and I express my wish for the Salvadoran coins to fulfill our expectations."

-In January of 1896, having fulfilled its contract with the Treasury of El Salvador, the Central American Mint delivered its coin dies to the Treasury and ceased operations.
+In January 1896, having fulfilled its contract with the Treasury of El Salvador, the Central American Mint delivered its coin dies to the Treasury and ceased operations.